 You know, if you were from another planet, and you wanted to take a look at human beings, but only had a couple of hours, you could do worse than drop in here for a while.
 I looked around.
-Just real human beings, doing real human things.

 Rico gets it.

 I’m not trying to idealise anyone.
 It is what it is.
-Natural humans, bound together in a natural human culture, living, getting by, getting on, making their own entertainment… These days that’s a rare and beautiful thing.
+Just humans, bound together in a natural human culture, living, getting by, getting on, making their own entertainment… These days that’s a rare and beautiful thing.

 The conviviality is all.